 When a position is held for 365 calendar days or less, then it falls under the short-term umbrella.
 Typically, short-term capital gains are taxed at an individual’s ordinary tax rate.
 This means if you made $10,000 from trading positions held for less than a year and you fell under the 25% tax bracket then $2,500 ($10,000 x 25%) of your gains would be subject to taxes.

 Long-Term Capital Gains/Losses

 When a position is held for 366 calendar days or longer, then it falls under long-term capital gains.
 This means that any position held for more than one-year (365 days + 1 day) is subject to a lower tax rate, typically in the neighborhood of 15%-20%, depending on your tax bracket.
 This means if you made $10,000 from a stock position you have held for more than a year and fell under the 25% tax bracket, then you are only on the hook for 15% instead of your ordinary income tax rate.

 What is a Section 1256 Contract (Regulated Futures Contracts)?

 Where do these Section 1256 Contracts fit in?
-If you have traded options on any cash-settled index, such as the SPX, NDX, VIX, or any futures contract, and options on futures, then any gains/losses are subject to a different tax treatment, or 60% long-term and 40% short-term taxes.
+If you have traded options on any cash-settled index, such as the SPX, NDX, VIX, or any futures contract, and options on futures, then any gains/losses are subject to different tax treatment, or 60% long-term and 40% short-term taxes.
 For more information on how to file your gain or loss from Section 1256 Contracts, please click here.

 This means if you made $10,000 throughout the year from trading the SPX and scalping futures, then taxes are treated a little bit differently than straight short-term or long-term taxes.

 Additionally, this tax treatment includes any Section 1256 Contract position(s) that are not closed by the end of the year since these contracts are mark-to-market each day.
 That means any open position(s) held from December 2019 to January 2020 will mark a profit/loss and be subject to taxes due to mark-to-market settlement.